MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

   /// Remove an event handler previously added with add_NameChanged.
   HRESULT remove_NameChanged([in] EventRegistrationToken token);

-  /// Add the provided host object to script running in the WebView2 with the
+  /// Add the provided host object to script running in the iframe with the
   /// specified name for the list of the specified origins.
 The host object
   /// will be accessible for this iframe only if the iframe's origin during
   /// access matches one of the origins which are passed.
 Non-ASCII origins